Sharkpb8/Database_project/README.md

 2. If there is none create in `Database project` new file called `app.config`
 3. Use Configuration bellow to set up correctly
 2. Change parametrs that you need
+3. Open SQL Server Management Studio
+4. Open `knihovna.sql`
+5. select all and execute it
 3. Open project in your favorite IDE
 4. Run the application.
 4. Choose what action you want to execute